Superembedding approach to superstrings and super-p-branes: Superembedding description of superstrings

 with a constant $T$ which has the meaning of the superstring tension.
 Thus the action \eqref{n8d10=str} realizes a dynamical tension generation mechanism for supestrings put forward in \cite{Townsend:1992fa,Bergshoeff:1992gq} (see \cite{Bandos:1993pa} for more details).
 It can be shown that the action \eqref{n8d10=str} is classical equivalent to the Green-Scwharz action for an $N=1$, $D=10$ superstring.
 For a detailed demonstration of this fact we refer the reader to \cite{Delduc:1992fk,Sorokin:1999jx}, while here we only note that if we integrate the action \eqref{n8d10=str} over the fermionic variables $\eta^q$, impose a conformal gauge on the worldsheet supervielbeins, eliminate all the auxiliary fields by using the local symmetry transformations \eqref{vPqm=DXi} and \eqref{vcPMN=}, and by solving the superembedding condition, then the action \eqref{n8d10=str} reduces to the following one

 This is the action, in the conformal gauge, for the $N=1$, $D=10$ Green-Schwarz superstring in flat target superspace.

-To describe within the superembedding approach a fully fledged heterotic string \cite{Gross:1984dd} carrying on its worldsheet 32 chiral fermions transformed under an $SO(32)$ or $E_8\times E_8$ gauge group, one should add to the action \eqref{n8d10=str} terms which describe the dynamics of these heterotic degrees of freedom.
+To describe within the superembedding approach a fully fledged heterotic string \cite{Gross:1984dd} carrying on its worldsheet 32 chiral fermions or 16 chiral bosons generating an $SO(32)$ or $E_8\times E_8$ gauge group, one should add to the action \eqref{n8d10=str} terms which describe the dynamics of these heterotic degrees of freedom.
 The construction of such terms with the use of $n=8$ worldsheet superfields turned out to be not a straightforward enterprise.
-For different ways of realizing this construction we refer the reader to \cite{Sorokin:1993pm,Howe:1994he,Ivanov:1994fc}.
+For different ways of realizing the chiral fermion construction we refer the reader to \cite{Sorokin:1993pm,Howe:1994he,Ivanov:1994fc}.